fabiansimon/Frello/README.md

 - **OAuth 2.0 authentication**: Currently, to simplify the process, user authentication only requires an email.
 This is obviously far from production ready

+- **Improve Error handling**: The backend currently only returns error messages.
+Ideally it should return a corresponding status code as well.

 # Ideal Testing Flow

 (When creating a user make sure to add detailed information in the expertise field.
 You cannot edit this later.)